Last Update: Dec 28, 2018

 Not only are olive trees one of the oldest food and fuel resources utilized by humans, they are also one of the longest living trees on earth, growing between 200 to 2,000 years in age!

 The olive in its edible form dates back to the Bronze Age, 3150 to 1200 BC.
-It is estimated to have been cultivated about 7,000 years ago and therefore today there are many hundreds of olive tree cultivars and olive varieties, all with their own distinct qualities, colors, sizes, shapes and tastes.
+It is estimated to have been cultivated about 7,000 years ago and therefore today there are many hundreds of olive tree cultivars or olive varieties, all with their own distinct qualities, colors, sizes, shapes and tastes.

 There are six generally recognized natural subspecies of Olea europaea which are

-dispersed throughout different regions of the world, the Mediterranean
+dispersed throughout different regions of the world.

 like the fig trees, Spanish missionaries brought olive trees to the Mediterranean climates of California, which is now the leading

+Some subspecies also grow in hot dry regions of Africa, Australia, New Zealand.
 Today, Spain is the largest producer of olives worldwide, followed by Italy, Greece and Turkey.
 Ninety percent of Mediterranean sourced olives are pressed into olive oil.

-There is also actually several stages in between green and black, called "turning-color" and "semi-ripe" olives, in which the fruit is harvested at the beginning of ripen after the outer skin starts to turn darker reds or purples but the inner flesh remains mostly unripe.
+There is also actually several stages in between green and black, called "turning-color" or "semi-ripe" olives, in which the fruit is harvested at the beginning of ripen after the outer skin starts to turn darker reds or purples but the inner flesh remains mostly unripe.

-While most olive trees produced both green (unripe) and black (ripe) olives, there are a handful of cultivars that start out green or black and stay this color after they mature.
+While most olive trees produce both green (unripe) and black (ripe) olives, there are a handful of cultivars that start out green or black and stay this color after they mature.
 They are less common, especially on a commercial scale.